xlui/Spring-Boot-Examples/README.md

 </dependency>
 ```

-Spring introduce some annotations from AspectJ but the implement of AOP in Spring is **dynamic**, which is static in AspectJ.
+Spring introduce some annotations from AspectJ but the implement of AOP in Spring is **dynamic proxy**, which is **static implantation** in AspectJ.
 There are much ways to define aspect and in the following I have only shown two ways:

 ```java
 @Aspect